tanmayvj10/Elibrary/README.md

-In a traditional Markdown README.md file, you cannot implement such dynamic behavior directly since Markdown itself does not support interactive elements like hiding/showing content based on user interaction.
-However, you can achieve this effect using HTML details and summary tags within the Markdown file.
-This approach is compatible with GitHub Markdown rendering and allows for collapsible sections.

-Here is the updated README.md with collapsible tables for each model:

----

 # Elibrary - Library Management System

 Elibrary is a comprehensive web application designed to manage library operations efficiently.
 Built using HTML, CSS, JavaScript, Flask Framework, SQL Alchemy, SQLite, and Python, it provides interfaces for users, librarians, and administrators, each with distinct functionalities to streamline library management.